FastyBird/fastybird/src/FastyBird/Library/Exchange/.docs/en/index.md

 ## Creating custom consumer

 One part is done, message is published.
 Now have to be consumed.
-Message consuming process is in your hand, but this extension has prepared an interface for your consumers.

-Your consumer could look like this:
+If some service of your extension have is waiting for messages from data exchange bus from other extensions, you could just implement `FastyBird\Library\Exchange\Consumer\Consumer` interface and register your consumer as service

 ```php
 namespace Your\CoolApp\Publishers;